-Many runners desire to enjoy the fulfilment of completing a run before their day begins, yet only a few people make running a habit.
+Many runners desire to enjoy the fulfillment of completing a run before their day begins, yet only a few people make running a habit.
 Making it a habit requires preparation and a good morning running routine will determine how much you would enjoy your runs.
 You need to take the time to prepare before a morning run.
 That usually means preparing from the night before to make sure you are ready to go immediately after your alarm goes off.

 When we sleep, we tend to wake up dehydrated, which can be a bit problematic when running in the morning.
 Ensure to drink a lot of water before bed, especially as you plan to get up and head out the door early in the morning.